Greg Kotis

-Greg Kotis (born 1965/1966) is an American playwright, best known for writing the book and co-writing the lyrics for the musical Urinetown.
+Greg Kotis (born 1965/1966) is an American playwright, best known for writing the book and co-writing the lyrics for the musical Urinetown, for which he won two Tony Awards in 2002.

 Biography

 Career

 Kotis studied political science at the University of Chicago, where he was a member of the improvisational and sketch comedy group Off-Off Campus.
 He dropped out when he took a course on the Short Comic Scene, realizing that he wanted to be part of the theatre industry instead.
 Kotis became a member of the Cardiff Giant Theatre Company and the Neo-Futurists.
 He moved to New York City in 1995 where he established a branch of the Neo-Futurists together with his wife Ayun Halliday.
 While moonlighting in fringe theater, Kotis worked as a location scout for the show Law & Order.

 Urinetown

 By 1998, Kotis had a daughter with his wife, and thus the responsibility of supporting a family.
 Kotis began writing Urinetown: The Musical, deciding it would be his last work: